 When whistleblowers approach us for assistance in making disclosures to the SEC through the SEC Whistleblower Program, they are often concerned about potential retaliation.
 Fortunately, whistleblowers have the option to make disclosures anonymously through an attorney, and the SEC takes steps to protect the confidentiality of whistleblower submissions.

-We have represented whistleblowers at the SEC for more than a decade (prior to the enactment of the Dodd-Frank Act).
-Our team of seasoned whistleblower attorneys understand the risks that our clients take to do the right thing and are committed to obtaining the maximum damages for corporate whistleblowers that have suffered retaliation.
+We have represented whistleblowers at the SEC for more than a decade.
+Our team of seasoned whistleblower attorneys understands the risks that our courageous clients take to do the right thing.
+We are committed to obtaining the maximum damages for corporate whistleblowers that have suffered retaliation.